 Bacteremia has many possible causes, including

 Gram-negative bacteremia secondary to infection usually originates in the GU or GI tract or in the skin of patients with decubitus ulcers.
 Chronically ill and immunocompromised patients have an increased risk of gram-negative bacteremia.
-They may also develop bacteremia with gram-positive cocci, anaerobes, and fungi.
+They may also develop bacteremia with gram-positive cocci and anaerobes, and are at risk of fungemia.
 Staphylococcal bacteremia is common among injection drug users and patients with IV catheters.
 Bacteroides bacteremia may develop in patients with infections of the abdomen and the pelvis, particularly the female genital tract.
 If an infection in the abdomen causes bacteremia, the organism is most likely a gram-negative bacillus.
 If an infection above the diaphragm causes bacteremia, the organism is most likely gram-positive.

-If bacteremia, sepsis, or septic shock is suspected, cultures of blood and any other appropriate specimens are obtained (see page Culture).
+If bacteremia, sepsis, or septic shock is suspected, cultures of blood and any other appropriate specimens are obtained.

 Bacteremia is often transient and of no consequence, but sustained bacteremia may cause metastatic focal infection or sepsis.